dingxiong/research/source/00Readme.txt

 'ksint':
 	 new verison of KS integrator, developed with template libarary Eigen.
-	 integrator on the 1st mode slice with Jacobian is not finished yet.
+	 There are also bindings to python and matlab. integrator on the 1st mode slice with Jacobian is not finished yet.
 'symm':